+ More about determining rates

 - Analyze using hourly data measure across high and low use months (high use months normally are Summer or Winter like July, June, August or November, December and January).

-Another option is to call us at 970-242-0040 and our member services team can provide you an estimated percentage of on-peak use and off-peak use based on your account history.
+Another option is to call us at 970-242-0040 and our member services team will provide you an estimated percentage of on-peak use and off-peak use based on your account history.

-A big misconception we often hear is that a member household feels their energy consumption is 50% on-peak and this simply is not true.
-What is true, is that most residential consumers see approximately 25% of their energy consumption during peak periods, and 75% of their electricity is used during the lower-priced off-peak hours.
+A big misconception we often hear is that a member household feels their energy consumption is 50% on-peak.
+This simply is not true.
+What is true, is that most residential consumers see approximately 25% of their energy consumption during peak periods and 75% of their electricity is used during the lower-priced off-peak hours.

-All prepay members will be transitioned automatically to Time-of-Use rate effective with March 2022 energy consumed.
-Per normal, Prepay account balances update daily, depending on the amount of kilowatt- hours (kWh) used.
+Prepay account balances update daily, depending on the amount of kilowatt-hours (kWh) used.
 Low balance notices are sent based on your preferences.
-The system defaults to a seven-day low balance notice, based on your usage.
+The system defaults to a seven-day low balance notice based on your usage.

-GVP will continue to honor the GEN-1 tariff with the only difference being that instead of one bank of kilowatt-hours (kWh) you will now notice that you will have two banks of kWh.
-The meter will continue to account for consumption and production just like it always has with the expectation that it will track two banks of kWh according to the on-peak and off-peak periods.
-The on-peak register will track the net result of your production and consumption from 4:00 pm to 9:00 pm each day throughout the month.
-The off-peak register will track the net result of your production and consumption from 9:00 pm through the day to 4:00 pm the following day.
-At the end of the month, you will notice two banks of kWh that will be tracked separately from month to month.
-Grand Valley Power will continue to honor its GEN-1 tariff by settling up the banks during the month of April each year.
+For net-metering members, the GEN-1 tariff provides for two banks of kWh.
+Your meter accounts for consumption and production according to the on-peak and off-peak periods.
+The on-peak register tracks the net result of your production and consumption from 4:00 pm to 9:00 pm each day throughout the month.
+The off-peak register tracks the net result of your production and consumption from 9:00 pm to 4:00 pm the following day.
+On your bill statement, you will see two banks of kWh tracked separately from month to month.
+Banks are settled annually during the month of April.

 Example Bill below (final bill may appear differently):

 Members benefit the most from lower pricing when you can shift your usage to off-peak hours.
 Scheduling irrigation pumps to run outside of on-peak time is ideal.
 If this is not an option or you must irrigate during peak time, try to reduce the amount of time.
-Irrigation members also have a slightly different rate price, as seen below and detailed on gvp.org/rates.
+Irrigation members also have a slightly different rate price: gvp.org/rates.

 + Managing Your Energy